 • The mountain and weather will dictate the actual schedule.
 We use the above as a guideline, but likely the schedule will be adapted for the safest, most enjoyable and most successful climb possible.

-• We will try to traverse as planned if there is interest, but when due to safety reasons (storm on South side etc) this is not deemed possible by the guides, we will descend the North side.
+• We will try to traverse as planned if there is interest, but when due to safety reasons (storm on North side etc) this is not deemed possible by the guides, we will descend the South side.
 Safety comes first.
-Note that most climbers enjoy the North side much more, also for descent.

 • As we cannot determine the exact date of the summit/traverse, the hotel we will be staying afterwards could be very basic as we can only reserve a few days beforehand or not at all, so please be flexible.